 ● Students interested in forming certain types of athletic organizations, or competitive club sports teams may face encounter additional complexities related to establishing and maintaining eligibility within the respective competitive league, and/or ensuring all NCAA compliance requirements are adhered to.
 As a result, primary contacts for these groups will be referred by the U&I staff to campus recreation/athletic staff(s) as appropriate for a consultation.
 U&I may require verification of this consultation prior to finalizing the group’s full charter.

 ● Questions about this process may be addressed to email@example.com.
 Members of the Organization Development Team monitor this email account and will respond to your questions.
-If you have concerns or questions that you feel uncomfortable addressing with U&I staff, please feel free to contact the Vice President for Student Affairs Office at firstname.lastname@example.org.
+If you have concerns or questions that you feel uncomfortable addressing with U&I staff, please feel free to contact the Vice President for Student Life Office at firstname.lastname@example.org.